arcalot/arcalot.github.io/docs/arcaflow/running/setup.md

       image:
         deployer_name: podman
         podman:
           # Change where Podman is.
-(You can use this to point to a shell script
+(You can use this to point to a shell script)
           path: /path/to/your/podman
           # Change the network mode
-          networkMode: host
+          NetworkMode: host
         deployment:
           # For more options here see: https://docs.docker.com/engine/api/v1.42/#tag/Container/operation/ContainerCreate
           container: